 Charging with USB-C

-You can now charge the camera through USB-C. It does not quick charge though.
-In fact, I was only able to put about a maximum of 9watts to it using a 3Amp USB-C to USB-C cable and charger.
+You can now charge the camera through USB-C. It does not quickly charge though.
+In fact, I was only able to put about a maximum of 9 watts into it using a 3Amp USB-C to USB-C cable and charger.
 That was the best way to charge it.
-Otherwise I was only able to do about 5-6watts with a standard USB to USB-C cable depending on the source.
+Otherwise, I was only able to do about 5-6watts with a standard USB to USB-C cable depending on the source.

 You can now use the camera for video or stills while charging via USB-C.